WaxmasterC/Python-for-Finance/README.md

 *Notes :*
 - *The notebooks are written in french language.*
 - *Large portions of the codes are not optimized because I wanted to favor understanding and ridability.*
-- *The notebook are kept simple as most as possible because those courses are introductory.*